TremorShaking; Tremor - hand; Hand tremor; Tremor - arms; Kinetic tremor; Intention tremor; Postural tremor; Essential tremor

 - Too much coffee or other caffeinated drink

-For tremors caused by alcohol abuse, seek treatment to help you stopalcohol.
+For tremors caused by alcohol use, seek treatment to help you stop drinking alcohol.

 Severe tremors may make it hard to do daily activities.
 You may need help with these activities.